-The DMR is lead researcher in this very extensive and intensive multi-species survey that requires 5 weeks each in spring and fall.
-Random stratified trawl surveys are conducted for five weeks in the Spring and Fall to estimate abundance and distribution of marine resources in the inshore waters of the Gulf of Maine from New Hampshire to Canada.
+The DMR is lead researcher in this very extensive and intensive multi-species survey to estimate abundance and distribution of marine resources in the inshore waters of the Gulf of Maine from New Hampshire to Canada.
+Trawl tows are made during five weeks each spring and fall following a stratified random sampling design.
 Approximately 100 stations are sampled in 20-minute tows each season, distributed among 15 regional and depth strata.
 The catch is separated by species, enumerated, and individual fish are examined for length, weight, sex, and maturity stage.
-The Spring 2007 survey will complete seven years of survey work that is providing critical management information for state, interstate, and federally managed species such as lobster, cod, monkfish, winter flounder, herring, whiting, and shrimp.
+The spring 2008 survey will complete eight years of survey work that is providing critical management information for state, interstate, and federally managed species such as lobster, cod, monkfish, winter flounder, herring, whiting, and shrimp.